littlestone111/Awesome-Diffusion-LLM/README.md

 - [Discrete Diffusion Modeling by Estimating the Ratios of the Data Distributio](https://arxiv.org/abs/2310.16834) - ICML 2024
 - [Scaling up Masked Diffusion Models on Text](https://arxiv.org/abs/2410.18514) - ICLR 2025
 - [BLOCK DIFFUSION: INTERPOLATING BETWEEN AUTOREGRESSIVE AND DIFFUSION LANGUAGE MODELS](https://arxiv.org/abs/2503.09573) - ICLR 2025

+## Contributions
+Contributions to this list are welcome!
+Please feel free to let me know if you find any awesome resources missing!